valkey-io/valkey-py/docs/lua_scripting.rst

    becomes the KEYS list in Lua.
 -  **args**: A list of argument values.
 This becomes the ARGV list in Lua.
--  **client**: A redis-py Client or Pipeline instance that will invoke the script.
+-  **client**: A valkey-py Client or Pipeline instance that will invoke the script.
 If client isn't specified, the client that initially created the Script instance (the one that register_script was invoked from) will be used.